apu52/METAVERSE/.github/ISSUE_TEMPLATE/add-new-project.md

 ---
 name: Add new Project
 about: Add your New Front-end projects in this template
-title: Add a Project
+title: ''
-labels: good first issue, New project
+labels: good first issue, hacktoberfest-accepted, New project
 assignees: ''

 ---